-The cast of Merrie England (1958) Anne and Webster (centre), Mabel Fenney (extreme left), Pam Emslie (extreme right)
+The cast of Merrie England (1958) Anne and Webster (centre), Mabel Fenney (extreme left), Jimmy Nicholas and Pam Emslie (extreme right)

 In 1963 I sang my Trinity College Associate diploma, with Guy McGrath as examiner and Anne as my accompanist.
 It went well.
 After the exam, I went with Anne in her pale blue Anglia to Macey's, a store in the city, where she bought a new carpet sweeper.
 On the way there she told me that she thought I was going to be another Mabel Fenney.
 I felt that she had paid me a great compliment in comparing me to Mabel.
 By this time Mabel had passed her final exam at the Höchschule, although her Professor had disagreed with the Booths’ assessment of her voice and made her revert to her original soprano.